 At its core, multiple intelligence in children theory focuses on the various types of intellectual and intelligent expressions in kids worldwide.
 Your child may be excellent at spatial learning and logical learning but may require assistance in kinesthetic intelligence.
 They may be witnessing growth in interpersonal intelligence but showcasing lower interest in musical intelligence.

 As parents, we need to cultivate suitable types of intelligence in children while recognizing inherent aspirations and affinities.
 You can design an educational schedule and program that focuses on maximizing built-in intelligence types while also providing adequate exposure to other kinds of intelligence.
-You can also create play dates, study sessions, and online learning lessons based on areas you’d like your child to explore.
+You can also create play dates, study sessions, and online learning lessons based on areas you want your child to explore.

 The eight vital types of intelligence in children are spatial, kinesthetic, logical, linguistic, intrapersonal, interpersonal, musical, and naturalistic.
 Your child may show a natural inclination or mastery in one or more of these areas, which should be foundational to structuring their future.